EphraimOAgyeman/Data-Analysis-Complete-Tutorials/#2 Data Wrangling/ReadMe.md

 ## Welcome

 I believe the introduction was made clear, we are about to look into the steps of analysing data.
-> Please understand that this process does not apply to just python, but to any data analysis platform, ie Power Bi and Tableau
+> Please understand that this process does not directly apply to any data analysis platform, ie Power Bi and Tableau aside python, but the concept remains the same

 ## Lesson Summary
 - [Data Gathering](https://github.com/EphraimOAgyeman/Data-Analysis-Complete-Tutorials/blob/50accad436950c575d01e5ff307fcfcfea197e63/%232%20Data%20Wrangling/1.%20Data%20Gathering.md)